 Our unaudited pro forma combined financial information incorporated by reference into this prospectus supplement does not purport to represent what our financial condition would actually have been had the Acquisition and the Financing Transactions in fact occurred on the dates specified below or to project our results of operations for any future period.
 See "Risk Factors-Risks Related to the Acquisition-Because the historical and pro forma financial information incorporated by reference or included elsewhere in this prospectus supplement may not be representative of our capital structure after the Acquisition, and NRG's and Texas Genco's historical financial information are not comparable to their current financial information, you have limited financial information on which to evaluate us, NRG, Texas Genco and your investment decision."
-In addition, the closing of this offering is not conditioned on the consummation of the Acquisition will be completed in accordance with the anticipated timing or at all.
-See "Risk Factors-Risks Related to the Acquisition will be consummated in accordance with the anticipated timing or at all, and the closing of this offering is not conditioned to the Offering-There can be no assurance that the Acquisition will be consummated in accordance with the anticipated timing or at all, and the closing of this offering is not condumined to the Offering is not conditioned to the Consummation or about the first week of February 2006, no assurance can be given that the Acquisition will be completed in accordance with the anticipated timing or at all.
-See "Risk Factors-Risks Related to the Offering-There can be no assurance that the Acquisition will be consummated in accordance with the anticipated timing or at all, and the closing of this offering is not conditioned on the consummation of the Acquisition is not consummated, NRG's common stock will not reflect any actual or anticipated interest in Texas Genco, and if the Acquisition is not consummated, NRG's common stock will not reflect a
+In addition, the closing of this offering is not conditioned on the consummation of the Acquisition.
+While we expect that the Acquisition will be consummated in or about the first week of February 2006, no assurance can be given that the Acquisition will be completed in accordance with the anticipated timing or at all.
+See "Risk Factors-Risks Related to the Offering-There can be no assurance that the Acquisition will be consummated in accordance with the anticipated timing or at all, and the closing of this offering is not conditioned on the consummation of the Acquisition.
+If the Acquisition is not consummated, NRG's common stock will not reflect any actual or anticipated interest in Texas Genco, and if the Acquisition is delayed, this interest will not be reflected during the period of delay."
+For information regarding NRG's management's discussion and analysis of financial condition and results of operations, see "Incorporation of Certain Documents by Reference" and "Where You Can Find More Information."